Guides for Brides logo

 Nikita Thorne Updated:

 Humanist weddings and celebrant-led ceremonies have risen in popularity hugely in the UK.
 Over 1,000 occur in England and Wales each year.
 Lots of couples are now considering these as an alternative to a civil ceremony.
-Here we will guide you through everything you need to know about wedding celebrants and celebrant-led ceremonies.
+This guide will explain everything you need to know about wedding celebrants and celebrant-led ceremonies.

 What is a Celebrant?